lim0606/ndsb/README.md

 - Model averaging
 5. Miscellany
 - Change interpolation methods in image transformation (in Caffe) from linear interpolation to cubic.
-6. Final submission
+6. Final submissions
-- Model averaging of 18 GoogLeNets (for NDSB) and 14 cxx\_net variation models.
+- Model averaging of 18 GoogLeNets (for NDSB) and 14 cxx\_net variants.

 ### Data preprocessing and Data augmentation
 - Scaling